Kobakat/Quake-Level/README.md

 # Fate
-A free-for-all deathmatch Quake map.
+A two to four player free-for-all deathmatch Quake map.

-Learn more [here](https://github.com/Kobakat/Quake-Level/wiki) on the wiki
+For more information including a project manifesto and design journal, click [here](https://github.com/Kobakat/Quake-Level/wiki) to visit the wiki.